Koregaon

 Koregaon is a census town and headquarters for the surrounding Koregaon Taluka in the Satara subdivision of Satara district in the Indian state of Maharashtra.
 It is situated on the NH-548C Satara-Baitul National Highway about 18 km east of Satara city, about 120 km from Pune and 267 km from Mumbai.
 The Koregaon railway station, situated on the Pune - Miraj line, is 2 kilometers outside the town.
-At a stone's throw from the railway station is Koregaon Bus Station.
+Koregaon Bus Station is conveniently located just a stone's throw away from the railway station.

 Dr. B.R.Ambedkar writes about his childhood experience of travelling from Satara to Koregaon, and the discrimination they suffered, in his autobiographical book, Waiting for a Visa (chapter 1).

 Demographics

 In the 2011 India census, the town of Koregaon had a population of 26 987 individuals.

 Kedareshwar Mandir

 In Koregaon there is a temple to Shiva, named Kedareshwar Mandir in Marathi.
 This place is large, and well known in all neighboring areas of Koregaon.